compsci589-summer24/compsci589-summer24.github.io/pages/assignments/lib/assignment2.md

 **Important**.
 Please make sure that the submitted notebooks have been run and the cell outputs are visible.

 1. Select every files in the `assignment2` folder and compress them into a zip file.
-Your zip file should have the structure as below:
+Your zip file's contents should have the following structure:

 ```
 ├── datasets